 weather, migrations, nesting, costs & crowds

 If you have a time of year in mind you can use the drop down menu to choose when you’ll visit and access a summary of weather and rainfall, prices, lodging availability, wildlife migrations, bank and school holidays, local fiestas and festivals, plus other seasonal information.

 When to Go To Costa Rica?

 It mostly depends on what you’d like to see and when you have time to go.
 We’ve visited at every time of year and while there are advantages to the high dry season.
 We’ve tried every time everywhere (see suggested itineraries) and often prefer the low rainy season (referred to by the tourism board as the “Green Season”).

 As you can see by comparing the weather maps there are a few places where it would be ill advised to visit at specific times because of the weather (the Osa/Southern Pacific in October) and some undiscovered and uncrowded times with gorgeous weather (the Caribbean in October).

 Other comparisons and suggested alternatives are noted in the summary of each month linked in the drop down menu.

 Don’t forget while browsing all the weather and climate data that one of the reasons you’re visiting Costa Rica is because it’s covered in amazing rain forests, and surprise, surprise – it rains in the rainforest.
 If you’re only looking for sunny days on the playa then Costa Rica has a zone and season that guarantees that too – January, February and March are bone dry in Guanacaste (the northwest beach area).

-Ash from intermittent eruptions of Turrialba volcano are expected to occasionally disrupt operations at San Jose (SJO) airport probably into 2016 – see Choosing an Airport for more info.
+Ash from intermittent eruptions of Turrialba volcano have sporadically disrupted operations at San Jose (SJO) airport and may continue through 2016 – see Choosing an Airport for more info.

 Best Time To Go To Costa Rica Quiz

 Answer the three questions below for yourself to determine when to come for a visit.

 1) When can you go?